-Dental Assistant Terminology and Associations
+Dental Assistant Terminology, Definitions, and Acronyms

 The American Dental Assistants Association is the national professional organization for dental assistants.